Gamification badges

 When a badge is required

-Other touchpoints can still use badges when the experience needs collection or progression feedback, but the platform currently blocks publication only for the required cases above.
+Other Touchpoints can still use badges when the experience needs collection or progression feedback.
+Publication is blocked only for the required cases above.

-- You have a badge asset ready, or you are ready to create one in the built-in badge builder.
+- You have a badge asset ready, or you're ready to create one in the built-in badge builder.

-Go to Build -> Touchpoints, then select the touchpoint you want to update.
+Go to Build > Touchpoints, then select Configure on the Touchpoint you want to update.

 Open Gamification